“You seem to be using an unblocker or proxy.”

 - Clearing your cache of all cookies and browsing data

-Now if all of the above doesn't work, there is a chance your IP has been swept up in the Netflix proxy block.
+Now if all of the above doesn't work and still Netflix says I'm using a proxy, there is a chance your IP has been swept up in the Netflix proxy block.

 If this is the case, and if your connection uses a static IP address, you'll need to get in touch with your ISP and have your IP address recycled.

 Unfortunately, bypassing Netflix VPN block isn't easy, and if for some reason your IP address is fried it is best to get a new one.

 Is there a Netflix unblocker?